What is AER, and how does it work?

 AER variable means that your savings account provider can change the interest rate of your savings account.
 A savings account provider should advertise how much notice they’ll give you of a rate change.
 If the rate is variable, it means that it could increase or decrease.

-EAR stands for ‘equivalent annual rate’, and it’s similar to the AER, but rather than showing how interest will be calculated for a savings account, the EAR is used when displaying interest rates for lending, such as loans, credit cards and overdrafts.
+EAR stands for ‘equivalent annual rate’, and it’s similar to the AER, but rather than showing how interest will be calculated for a savings account, the EAR is used when displaying interest rates for lending, such as loans, mortgages, credit cards, and overdrafts.
+You might be more familiar with the term APR, or annual percentage rate.
+Like the EAR, APR reflects the cost of borrowing money, including interest and fees, but doesn’t account for compounding (unlike the EAR).

 APY stands for ‘annual percentage yield’, and it acts in a similar way to the AER, in that it factors in interest being calculated at multiple stages during a savings accounts term, giving you a clearer picture of how much interest you’ll earn.
 The APY is more commonly used in the USA, whereas the AER is more commonly used in the UK.